 Financial analysts are highly-skilled advisors who help companies and individuals make sound investment decisions.
 They usually specialize in a certain area of the investment process, either focusing on recommendations concerning the selling of stocks or adding options to an investment portfolio.
 Additionally, financial analysts make careful assessments of market performance and predictions of market strength.
 Their role is defined by fast-paced, sometimes high-risk, decision making.

-A career as a financial analyst is a good fit for someone with the ability to think analytically and execute good judgment in high-pressure situations.
+A financial analyst career is a good fit for anyone with the ability to think analytically and execute good judgment in high-pressure, critical situations.
 Because financial analysts are required to explain their investment recommendations to clients who may not be as financially savvy, excellent communication skills are also very important.

 Understanding current and historical financial trends is necessary for a successful career in finance, so analysts undergo a rigorous certification process to ensure that their knowledge is up-to-date and relevant.
 Taking the Series 7 and Series 63 exams or participating in the CFA Institute’s certification programs is often required to demonstrate that a financial analyst is prepared to take on the responsibility of making important investment decisions.